-NOTIFICATION OF ACCEPTANCE: all artists that submit entries will be notified by email on December 8th, 2017 following the jurying process.
+NOTIFICATION OF ACCEPTANCE: all artists that submit entries will be notified by email the week of December 11th following the jurying process.
 Shipping works to and from the Dairy Barn Arts Center shall be provided by the artist in the form of a prepaid shipping label or an arrangement with the exhibitions manager.

 SALES: The Dairy Barn Arts Center will retain a 35% commission on work sold during the exhibition at the DBAC, while on tour, or on any sale that results from the mediation by the DBAC staff.
 A work identified on this form as For Sale (e.g. with an established retail price in U.S. dollars) must maintain that status for as long as it is a part of the active OH+5 2018 exhibition.
 Artists whose work is not for sale must indicate NFS in paperwork, and must list a valid insurance value in U.S. dollars.

 September 1st – November 20th 2017: accepting online submissions

 November 20th 2017 at midnight: deadline for online submissions

 December 11-15 2017: artists notified in or out via email

 December 18th 2017: artist paperwork due

 January 2nd – 10th 2018: artwork drop-off / delivery